kureda/KeepAnEye/README.md

 7. Cared phone should keep sending reports even after reboot.

-8. Change KeepAnEyeId in cared phone to 62276370.
-You will see three more cared phones (my).
+8. Change KeepAnEyeId in 'carer' phone to 62276370.
+You will see three more 'cared' phones (those are mine).
 Old ones still would be displayed, but their state won't be updated.
 I don'd delete database records, just hide them (by switch in settings).

 That's about it.
 Enjoy. :)